 - If an employee sustains an injury while intoxicated at work, or while engaging in careless behavior that violates the company’s policy, he or she may not be eligible for workers’ compensation.
 Employers often use the defense that an employee was acting carelessly at the time of an injury, thus claiming that a Workers’ Compensation claim is void.

 Cause of Injury Unknown

-- In order for a Workers’ Compensation claim to be successful, the cause of injury must be determined by an independent medical practitioner.
+- In order for a Workers’ Compensation claim to be successful, the cause of the injury must be determined by a medical practitioner.
 If the cause is unknown, the insurer cannot determine whether or not the injury was work-related, and the claim cannot be processed.

 Workers’ Compensation Statistics